 b. to advise the Risk Committee as appropriate of any concerns regarding the effectiveness of the current control framework.

-c. to review the annual financial statements and annual regulatory returns, and any formal announcements relating to Scottish Friendly’s financial performance, before submission to the Board, focusing particularly on:
+c. to review the annual financial statements and annual regulatory returns, and any formal announcements relating to Scottish Friendly’s financial performance as well as subsidiaries before submission to the relevant Board, focusing particularly on:

 i. any changes in accounting policies and practice